 Wetland boundaries can change and boundary verification or re-evaluation may be necessary from time to time.
-The Ministry of Natural Resources and Conservation Authority should be consulted for further information on wetlands, wetland limit delineation, evaluations and to determine which wetlands are provincially significant.
+The Ministry of Natural Resources and Conservation a) Provincially Significant Wetlands

+Authority should be consulted for further information on wetlands, wetland limit delineation, evaluations and to determine which wetlands are provincially significant.
 Schedule B-1 will be updated as needed to reflect wetland boundary changes.